c-ato/tpam-stuff/Independent Learning/TQFT/Notes/Spin Structure.md

   - spinors
 ---
 > [!definition|*]- Spinors
-> These are elements of a complex vector space, $v \in V$, which can be linearly mapped to Euclidean space, $F:V\to X$.
-By applying a infinitesimal rotation on $F(v)\in X$, the spinor is transformed linearly.
-What is required of this rotation is that a spinor transforms to its negative when it rotates $360°$.
+> These are elements of a complex vector space, $V$, which form a representation space of the spin group. $V$ can be linearly mapped to Euclidean space $X$, $F:V\to X$.
+By applying a rotation on the spinor in the spin representation, it is transformed linearly in $X$.
+What is required of the rotation of the spinor is it transforms the vector to their negative when it rotates $360°$.
  ^def-vec-spinor

 > [!definition|*]- Spin Group